stubbsdiondra/PortfolioProjects/README.md

 # My Portfolio

 This repository is where I showcase all my data analyst projects.
 These projects demonstrate my skills in SQL, Python, Tableau, R and Excel.
-Some include the use of Google Sheets and Google Data Studio.

 ## About Me